openethereum/openethereum.github.io/JSONRPC-eth-module.md

 #### Parameters

 0. `Object` - The transaction object.
-    - `from`: `Address` - 20 Bytes - The address the transaction is send from.
+    - `from`: `Address` - (optional) 20 Bytes - The address the transaction is send from.
-    - `to`: `Address` - 20 Bytes - (optional when creating new contract) The address the transaction is directed to.
+    - `to`: `Address` - 20 Bytes  - The address the transaction is directed to.
-    - `gas`: `Quantity` - (optional) (default: `90000`) Integer of the gas provided for the transaction execution.
-It will return unused gas.
+    - `gas`: `Quantity` - (optional) Integer of the gas provided for the transaction execution. eth_call consumes zero gas, but this parameter may be needed by some executions.
-    - `gasPrice`: `Quantity` - (optional) (default: `To-Be-Determined`) Integer of the gasPrice used for each paid gas.
+    - `gasPrice`: `Quantity` - (optional) Integer of the gas price used for each paid gas.
     - `value`: `Quantity` - (optional) Integer of the value sent with this transaction.
-    - `data`: `Data` - The compiled code of a contract OR the hash of the invoked method signature and encoded parameters.
-For details see [Ethereum Contract ABI](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI)
+    - `data`: `Data` - (optional) 4 byte hash of the method signature followed by encoded parameters.
+For details see [Ethereum Contract ABI](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI).
     - `nonce`: `Quantity` - (optional) Integer of a nonce.
 This allows to overwrite your own pending transactions that use the same nonce.
+    - `minBlock`: `Quantity` | `Tag` - (optional) Delay until this block if specified.

 ```js
 params: [{